theirish81/frags/README.md

-# Frags
+# Frags (WORK IN PROGRESS!)

-A Go library for fragmenting JSON Schema documents into phases to optimize AI API interactions.
+A Go library for fragmenting JSON Schema documents into sessions and phases to optimize AI API interactions.

 ## Overview

-Frags enables you to break down complex JSON Schema structures into smaller, sequential fragments (phases).
+Frags enables you to break down complex JSON Schema structures into smaller, sequential fragments (phases and sessions).
 This is particularly useful when working with AI APIs that have output token limits, allowing you to process large schemas iteratively while maintaining a single source of truth.

+The library is designed to be used in three ways, each building on the last:
+1. **Standalone Schema**: Use the `Schema` type to manually fragment a schema by phase.
+2. **Schema + SessionManager**: Use the `SessionManager` to define and manage multiple "sessions" against a single schema, loaded from a file (e.g. YAML).
+3. **Schema + SessionManager + Runner**: Use the `Runner` to automate the entire process of running sessions and phases, including loading resources and calling an AI API.

 ## The Problem

 When interacting with AI APIs that support structured JSON output, you may encounter scenarios where:

-- The complete output schema is too large, potentially hitting token limits in a single response
+- The complete output schema is too large, potentially hitting output token limits in a single response
 - You want to process information incrementally without maintaining multiple separate schemas
+- You want to define multiple, distinct AI interactions that operate on the same overall data model, but without polluting a single global context.
 - Sequential data collection makes more sense than requesting everything at once

 ## The Solution

-Frags introduces a custom `x-phase` property to JSON Schema that allows you to:
+Frags introduces two custom properties to JSON Schema that allows you to:

 1. Define a single comprehensive schema for your entire data structure
+2. Mark properties with `x-session` to isolate them into a specific context.
-2. Mark properties with phase numbers to control when they should be processed
+3. Mark properties with `x-phase` numbers to control when they should be processed within a session.
-3. Extract phase-specific sub-schemas at runtime to request only what you need
+4. Extract session and phase-specific sub-schemas at runtime to request data items incrementally.

 ## Installation